 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
-This must also include a summary of the types of complaints the landlord has refused to accept. c. any findings of non-compliance with this Code by the Ombudsman. d. the service improvements made as a result of the learning from complaints. e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
-Y Quarterly Board Reports Annual Board Reports Links to Website reports Dedicated webpage for complaints Headline figures and lessons learned in newsletter No complaints have been refused.
-This statement will be included in future complaints report Housing Ombudsman Spotlight reviews are being undertaken 8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
-Y Quarterly Board ReportsAnnual Board ReportsLinks to Website reports

-The governing body's response to the report must be published alongside this.
-Dedicated webpage for complaints.
-Including the statement from the MRC.
-8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures. Υ No restructure/change If appropriate 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation. Υ No Housing Ombudsman investigation If appropriate 8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
-Y No exceptional circumstances If appropriate
+This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
+Y Quarterly Board Reports (including complaints refused) Annual Board Report Links to Website reports Dedicated webpage for complaints and you said we did Headline figures and lessons learned in newsletter HOS Spotlight reviews are being undertaken 8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
+The governing body's Y Quarterly Board Reports Annual Board Reports Links to Website reports Dedicated webpage for complaints performance and compliance, response to the report must be published alongside this. including the statement from the Governing body.
+8.3 Landlords must also carry out a self-assessment following a significant restructure, merger and/or change in procedures.
+Y No restructure/change 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
+Y No Housing Ombudsman investigation 8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+Y No exceptional circumstances